LLM-Based Agentic Negotiation for 6G: Addressing Uncertainty Neglect and Tail-Event Risk: Introduction

 \subsubsection{\textbf{Bayesian Digital Twins}}

-In \cite{bay_dt1}, the authors highlight uncertainty quantification as a foundational requirement for reliable Digital Twins, reviewing how Bayesian and probabilistic methods are essential for capturing modeling errors, data noise, and operational variability across prediction, monitoring, and optimization tasks, illustrated through a battery DT case study.
+In \cite{bay_dt1}, the authors highlight uncertainty quantification as a foundational requirement for reliable Digital Twins, reviewing how Bayesian and probabilistic methods are essential for capturing modeling errors, data noise, and operational variability.
 Besides, \cite{bay_dt2} advances this perspective by developing a Digital Twin based on a nonparametric Bayesian network that explicitly models and propagates epistemic uncertainty in complex-system degradation.
 Through real-time updating with Gaussian particle filtering and Dirichlet process mixture modeling, the DT continuously reduces uncertainty, adapts its structure, and delivers more accurate and trustworthy health monitoring.
 Finally, \cite{bay_dt} introduces a Bayesian Digital Twin framework for wireless systems that explicitly models epistemic uncertainty arising from limited or imperfect PT-to-DT data.